SafeITExperts

 Speed up to 480 Mbps

-Replaced by USB-C
+Obsolete, replaced by USB‑C

 USB Micro

-Standard for old smartphones
+Standard for older smartphones

 Thinner than Mini‑USB